Kevinovitz/TryHackMe_Writeups/25daysofchristmas/25daysofchristmas.md

 ![Metasploit module search](https://github.com/Kevinovitz/TryHackMe_Writeups/blob/main/25daysofchristmas/Day%2010/msfconsole_search.png)

 For this task we will be using the `exploit/multi/http/struts2_content_type_ognl` module.
-Type `use` and the moduke name to select it.
+Type `use` and the module name to select it.

 ![Select module and show options](https://github.com/Kevinovitz/TryHackMe_Writeups/blob/main/25daysofchristmas/Day%2010/msfconsole_options.png)